benhutchins/docker-taiga/README.md

     vi local.py # configuration for taiga-back
     vi conf.json # configuration for taiga-front
     TAIGA_HOSTNAME=taiga.mycompany.com ./start.sh
-    # docker-compose up # There is a provided docker configuration file as well
+    # docker-compose up # There is a provided docker compose configuration file as well

 Or to use this container directly, run: